-Contact the attorneys of Belsky Weinberg & Horowitz, LLC, if you believe that the doctors or hospital staff could have and should have prevented a tragic outcome.
-We have obtained notable recoveries in medical malpractice, including cases of physician communication errors.
+Contact the Baltimore physician communication lawyers of Belsky, Weinberg & Horowitz, LLC, if you believe that the doctors or hospital staff could have and should have prevented a tragic outcome by simply communicating better.
 Get a free consultation today.

 In our experience, this is an all too prevalent form of malpractice.
 It is heartbreaking when critical information never reaches the doctor or patient — information that may have saved a life, extended life or prevented irreversible injury.